 1. How Do I Choose a Boat?

 Some of the boats offer a night on Cat Ba island and offer activities such as hiking and bicycling.
 If you’re interested in spending time on land, or even just want to spend some time on the beach, at your leisure, I would look into longer cruises that offer a Cat Ba stop.
-You will also want to read reviews and make sure it is a reputable company.
+After, finding a tour that interests you, you will want to read reviews and make sure it is a reputable company.

 2. How Long Should I Stay?

-If you have the time and want to be able to fully relax and take in the sights of Halong Bay, I would suggest going for 3 days/ 2 nights.
-This would also give you sufficient time to stop at Cat Ba Island for some activities.
+If you have the time and want to be able to fully relax and take in the sights of Halong Bay, I would suggest going for 3 days/ 2 nights on a tour that makes a stop at Cat Ba.
+This would give you sufficient time for both water and land activities.
 There are longer cruises, but I think I would have become bored with anything longer than three days.

 3. How Do I Get There?